u3shit/libshit/COMPILE.md

 `Program Files (x86)/Microsoft Visual Studio 12.0/VC` and `Program Files (x86)/Windows Kits/8.1` too (assuming default install location).

+Pro tip #0: Open `include/stdarg.h`, and replace it with an `#error`.
+If this file gets included, that means you fucked up the include order (since clang has its own `stdarg.h`).
+In this case the program will compile, but vararg functions will crash.

 Problem #1: Linux filesystems are usually case-sensitive, but MSVC headers pretty much expect a case-insensitive file lookup.
 Solution 1: store the files on a case-insensitive fs (fat, ntfs, etc, or just